sfera-labs/strato-pi-max/setup-guide.md

 1. Boot the unit using an alternative boot option (e.g., NVMe SSD or USB).
 2. Access the system via the network.
 3. Use the eMMC as a local mass storage device (e.g., `/dev/mmcblk0` on Raspberry Pi OS).
 4. Write a preconfigured OS image to the eMMC using tools like `dd`, Raspberry Pi Imager CLI (`rpi-imager --cli`), or Raspberry Pi Imager in a desktop environment.
+Make sure network access is enabled on the image.

 > [!TIP]
 > Before imaging the eMMC, consider modifying the bootloader configuration (see below) to ensure recoverability in case of misconfiguration or data corruption.